Nominations are invited, with a deadline of 31 July 2014.

-Assessment and Judging will take place during August/September, with the winner(s) being announced at an awards event in October.
-The CCS Committee has appointed the Judging Panel for the 2012 Award; this will be chaired by Brian Oakley.
+Assessment and Judging will take place during August/September, with the winner(s) being announced at an awards event on 6 Novemmber 2014.
+The CCS Committee has appointed the Judging Panel for the 2014 Award.
 The Judging Panel reserves the right not to make an award.

 Assessment and Judging Criteria

 The following criteria will help the judges in their assessment of the projects:

 - Completeness : Has the project achieved the initial goals set?

 - Originality : To what extent does the project demonstrate a novel approach to conservation or reconstruction?

 - Ingenuity: What new techniques or processes were developed during the project?

 - Impact : What contribution has the work made to increasing the understanding of the history of computing?